andrewbolster/andrewbolster.github.io/_posts/2018-10-23-unfeeling-fire.md

 And that’s the big question here.

-When we talk about the fear of AI warfare, or using AI weaponry as being inherently evil, we’re collectively taking two things that we as regular people don’t have direct experience of; the true state of artificial intelligence, and modern warfare, and we smush em together, and let the nightmares grow in our imaginations fertilised by James Camerons own personal brand of manure.
+When we talk about the fear of AI warfare, or using AI weaponry as being inherently evil, we’re collectively taking two things that we as regular people don’t have direct experience of; the true state of artificial intelligence, and modern warfare, and we smush em together, and let the nightmares grow in our imaginations fertilised by Michael Bay's own personal brand of [manure](https://www.youtube.com/watch?v=NF4BT62Haeo).

 But maybe that’s not what we should really be worried about.
 And maybe this was actually crystallised in one of the first big screen depictions of AI as we imagine it today.

 ![](/img/aini/Slide15.png)

-Released in 1968, 2001 A Space Odyssey tells, or rather shows, what happens when a human-comparable intelligence, working in tandem with a human crew, goes rogue and takes over the ship and tries to kill everyone.
+Released in 1968, [2001: A Space Odyssey](https://en.wikipedia.org/wiki/2001:_A_Space_Odyssey_(film)) tells, or rather shows, what happens when a human-comparable intelligence, working in tandem with a human crew, goes rogue and takes over the ship and tries to kill everyone.

 But that’s not the only interpretation